noisive/stoned-crone/README.md

 Each time the app starts up, [swift calls](stoned-crone/blob/master/WingIt/AppDelegate.swift#L47) initiate the C++ CSV loader, which restores the offline data to an accessible form.
 Swift then recreates its representation of the timetables by calling accessor methods on the data.
 It then loads and presents this to the user.

+##### Why "stoned-crone"?
+Greek Mythology has 3 crones working on the tapestry of life, that can see the past and future.
+They have the "vision".
+"e" is a colloquial term for MDMA, or ecstacy, a narcotic.
+Hence, "e-Vision" = "stoned-crone"